profLewis/geog0111_OLD/README.md

 - there is an active user and development community, which means that new capabilities appear over time and there are many existing extensions and enhancements easily available to you.

 For further background on Python, look over the material on [Advanced Scientific Programming in Python](https://python.g-node.org/wiki/schedule) or [python.org](http://www.python.org/) web sites.

-For this course, we suggest you use the [anaconda](https://store.continuum.io/cshop/anaconda/) Python distribution (this is what is installed in the unix lab computers), though you are free to use whichever version of it you like on your own computers.

-If you are intending to use these notes on your opwn computer, you will need a relatively comprehensive installation of Python (such as that from [anaconda](https://store.continuum.io/cshop/anaconda/)), and will also need [GDAL](http://www.gdal.org/) installed for some of the work.
-You may also find it of value to have [git](http://git-scm.com/) installed.

 We are assuming that you are new to computing in this course.
 We will not explicitly go through unix (operating system) notes, but you should make yourself familiar with the basic concepts.